andyagdw/linkedin_landing_page/README.md

    virtualenv venv
    ```

-6. Activate the virtual environment
+5. Activate the virtual environment:

    Using venv: